-Eat this meal at least 2 hours before training, this will allow enough time for your food to digest, making the nutrients readily available and this should eradicate any bloating or discomfort.
+You should eat your pre-workout meal at least 2 hours before training.
+This will allow enough time for your food to digest, making the nutrients readily available.
+Doing so should eradicate any bloating or discomfort you may experience otherwise.

 The meal should be high in protein and complex carbs, as this will fuel your body making it ready for lifting.
 It will also enhance the availability of the essential amino acids during and after the session.